MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/create-a-form-processing-model.md

 # Create a form processing model in Microsoft SharePoint Syntex

-Using [AI Builder](https://docs.microsoft.com/ai-builder/overview) - a feature in Microsoft PowerApps - Project Cortex users can create a [form processing model](form-processing-overview.md) directly from a SharePoint document library.
+Using [AI Builder](https://docs.microsoft.com/ai-builder/overview) - a feature in Microsoft PowerApps - SharePoint Syntex users can create a [form processing model](form-processing-overview.md) directly from a SharePoint document library.

 Creating a form processing model involves the following:
  - Step 1: Create the from processing model to create the content type